manufebie/django-project-setup-guide/README.md

 ## Configuring different hooks

 Because we are using virtualenvwrapper, we have an easy way to specify the virtual environment to work with the correct settings file.
 Right now if we want to run our server it will most likely give us an error.
-We are goint specify the *development.py* settings for our `(myproject_dev)` virtual environment.
+We need to specify the *development.py* settings file for our `(myproject_dev)` virtual environment.

-Follow the following steps inside of your terminal:
+Follow these steps inside of your terminal:
 ```
 $ workon myproject_dev
 $ cd $VIRTUAL_ENV/bin